For the past year or so, my boyfriend and I have had a very minimalist bedroom with only a bed and two nightstands.

 Closets are usually where we store the most things in our bedrooms.

-You can also let go of those you have not worn in the past year or those that no longer fit your lifestyle.
+You can also let go of clothes you have not worn in the past year or those that no longer fit your lifestyle.

 Shoes that hurt your feet should also go!

-If you live in a hot climate, you can safely get rid of most of your chunky sweaters.
+And if you live in a warm climate, you can safely get rid of most of your chunky sweaters.

 I have an entire blog post about how to declutter your closet if you need guidance to let go of the excess in your wardrobe.